-He had been trained in Industrial Design at the Art College in Liverpool, and as such he should have been the ideal teacher for (Sir) James Dyson.
+He had been trained in Industrial Design at the Art College in Liverpool, and as such he should have been the ideal teacher for his pupil (Sir) James Dyson.
 Sadly the industrial side of things got no attention in Beaver’s teaching; he had abandoned that years before.
 Yet I think he should get some credit for developing Dyson’s artistic talent which was the foundation of his career.
 James Dyson had been an art student throughout his schooldays, and went on the art college before discovering engineering.
-The young student’s art was exhibited at Speech Day, and was favourably noted by my father.
+The young student’s art was exhibited at Speech Day at Gresham’s, and was favourably noted by my father.
 It is quite something to have taught a boy who later became a billionaire through his abilities; unfortunately Beaver knew nothing about Dyson vacuum cleaners, having died at a relatively young age in 1976 (he had been retired only four years and would not have been over 65).
-He had a generous obituary in the Eastern Daily Press, written by Malcolm Freeguard the BBC producer and, I believe, a former Gresham’s teacher.
+He had a generous obituary in the Eastern Daily Press, written by Malcolm Freeguard the BBC producer and a former Gresham’s teacher who knew him well.

 Stuart Webster is mentioned in James Dyson’s autobiography Against the Odds.
 He states that he was a charming man and a great watercolourist, but says he was an alcoholic.
-Beaver liked his pint it is true, but the impresion of his being permanently drunk is not.
-I blame his ghost writer (Giles Coren) who never knew J. S. Webster.
+Beaver liked his pint (or even two) it is true, but the impression of his being permanently inebriated is a vile slander.
+I blame his ghost-writer (Giles Coren) who never knew J. S. Webster of course.
 It is a very unfair comment and portrays Beaver in poor light.

-Stuart Webster did not drive, so moving out to Hunworth meant he was dependent on his wife to drive him home.
+Stuart Webster did not drive, so moving out to Hunworth meant he was dependent on his wife to take him home.
 Before his marriage in 1969 he lived in a flat in Holt and was driven around when necessary by friends such as Mr Dodd.
 For his day to day movements he had a an old green bicycle on which he would proceed in a very upright posture.

 I visited his widow at their cottage in Hunworth with my friend Bill Wragge and we purchased some of his watercolours after his death.
 The picture illustrated is of the Dun Cow at Salthouse.
 He did not appreciate the picture and would not sign it, although I think it is perfectly acceptable.
 By this stage his style had evolved to a looser and more atmospheric one, represented by another picture in my collection.
 This one he did sign.